Table of contents

 Use Amazon SNS for event fan-out, distributing messages to multiple Lambda functions or other AWS services.

-6. Implement Throttling and Control Invocation Rate
+6. Implement Throttling and Control Invocation Rate of Lambda Functions

 Throttling your Lambda functions can help prevent uncontrolled costs due to excessive invocations.
 By setting the reserved concurrency limit and using AWS services like API Gateway or Amazon SQS, you can manage the rate at which your functions are invoked, allowing you to maintain control over costs while ensuring application stability.
 To effectively implement throttling, follow these guidelines: